Cost segregation studies for Chicago, Illinois investment properties. Accelerate depreciation and reduce your tax burden with SMF Cost Seg.

 State Income Tax Rate: 4.95%

-Chicago's diverse neighborhoods, world-class employers, and transit-oriented development create exceptional rental opportunities across the Midwest's largest city.
-A cost segregation study can help Chicago property owners accelerate depreciation on multifamily apartments and residential investments.
+Chicago's diverse neighborhoods, world-class employers (Kraft Heinz, Motorola Solutions, Zurich Insurance), and extensive 'L' transit system create exceptional rental opportunities across the Midwest's largest city.
+Classic 2-4 unit brick buildings in Logan Square, Wicker Park, Pilsen, and Bridgeport offer strong cash-on-cash yields with reclassifiable components like steam radiators, masonry, and original hardwood.
+A cost segregation study helps Chicago property owners accelerate depreciation with both federal and Illinois state (4.95%) benefits.
 SMF Cost Segregation Advisors provides comprehensive, IRS-ready studies for the Windy City.

 For Chicago investors, the typical ROI ranges from 5x to 20x the cost of the study, depending on property value and type.
 A single-family rental with a $300,000 building basis might generate $20,000-$30,000 in first-year tax savings from a study costing $1,750-$2,750.